After the first three months of pregnancy, diabetes diagnosed in a pregnant lady is called Gestational Diabetes Mellitus (GDM).

 If the sugars are normal, a test called OGTT is done between 24-28 weeks of pregnancy, wherein the pregnant lady is made to drink a certain amount of glucose water in the fasting state.

-Three blood samples are drawn:
+Three blood samples are drawn:- Fasting blood sample

 - Post 1hour sample (1 hour after drinking glucose water)